Aquafortis/woo-align-buttons/README.txt

 Tags: woocommerce, align, buttons
 Requires at least: 4.8
 Tested up to: 4.8
-Stable tag: 3.1.0
+Stable tag: 3.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight plugin that aligns WooCommerce 'Add to cart' buttons.
+A plugin that aligns WooCommerce 'Add to cart' buttons.

 == Description ==

-This lightweight plugin will align your WooCommerce 'Add to cart' buttons.
+This lightweight plugin will automatically align your WooCommerce 'Add to cart' buttons.

 Nothing looks worse than visiting a WooCommerce shop page to find the 'Add to cart' buttons scattered all over the place like a dog's breakfast.